-Born in Argentina, Guillermina Zabala is a San Antonio media artist, filmmaker and photographer.
-She graduated from Columbia College-Hollywood with a Bachelor’s degree in Cinema.
-Currently, she is the Media Arts Director at San Antonio’s SAY Sí.
-In October 2008 she received the San Antonio Artist Foundation Award for her documentary project Juanito’s Lab (in post-production) and in November 2006 she was awarded the NALAC Fund for the Arts Grant for the same project.
-She served as Curator for the 28th Annual CineFestival in San Antonio and for the 9th LA Freewaves Festival; and she is an alum of the 2007 NALAC Leadership Institute, the 2007 Creative Capital Artist Retreat, and the 2017 Community Arts Leadership Program.
+Born in Argentina, Guillermina Zabala is a filmmaker, multidisciplinary artist and educator.
+She graduated from Columbia College Hollywood with a Bachelor of Arts Degree in Cinema.
+Currently, she is the Media Arts Director at SAY Sí (San Antonio Youth, Yes).
+In August 2015 she received the 25Veinticinco Award from the University of Texas at San Antonio.
+In October 2008 she received the San Antonio Artist Foundation Award for her documentary project Juanito’s Lab and in November 2006 she was awarded the NALAC (National Association of Latino Arts & Cultures) Fund for the Arts Grant for the same project.
+She is a member of the 2018 Luminaria Artistic Advisory Committee and served as Curator for the 28th CineFestival, the On Screen at Artpace Film Series (2009), the 9th LA Freewaves and LA’s Freecuencia Film Festival (2001); and she is an alumna of the 2017 Community Arts Education Leadership Institute, the 2008 Creative Capital Artist Retreat, and the 2007 NALAC Leadership Institute.